signalfx/gdi-specification/specification/opamp_datamodel.md

 The body of the effective configuration MUST NOT include secrets or other sensitive data.
-If a configuration being used by an agent does truly include sensitive values, then agent MUST overwrite these values with asterisk character (`*`) before the effective config is sent over OpAMP.
+If a configuration being used by an agent does truly include sensitive values, then the agent MUST overwrite these values with the asterisk character (`*`) before the effective config is sent over OpAMP.

 The vague and nebulous description of what constitutes "sensitive data"